JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 * Holt's Winter method
 * ARIMA

-We will be using the ??? dataset as a way of comparing each of the forecasting techniques.
-The data is comprised of ?? overtime as shown in the table below.
+We will be using the daily US Beer Sales dataset  as a way of comparing each of the forecasting techniques.
+The data is comprised of 1992-2016 overtime as shown in the table below.
 Tha main packages used are <i>forecast</i> for R and <i>statsmodels for Python.

 ## Naive Method